oejames/confluence-validator/README.md

 ## Important Notes

 - The Slack webhook URL needs to be updated in both .env and manifest.yml
-- Ensure your Slack workflow is set up to handle the variables in the format they are sent in the code
 - You may need to adjust permissions in manifest.yml based on your specific Confluence instance settings

 ## Troubleshooting